CLOSE SEARCH

 Earn-out provisions - linking part of the purchase price to future performance targets.

-Tax considerations - structuring the deal to minimize tax liabilities.
+Tax considerations - structuring the deal to minimise tax liabilities.

 Typical options will include :-